Kraigie/nostrum/guides/intro/intro.md

 nostrum supports the following global configuration options:

-- `num_shards` - the amount of shards to run.
-Can be one of the following:
-  - `:auto`: use the suggested amount of shards as provided by Discord.
-  - *`num`*: a number of shards to run. nostrum will warn if this is not the recommended amount.
-  - `{lowest, highest, total}`: start shards `lowest` to `highest`. `total` should contain the total amount of shards that your bot is expected to have.
-    Useful for splitting a single bot across multiple servers, but see also [the multi-node documentation](../advanced/multi_node.md).
-  - `:manual`: nostrum does not automatically spawn shards.
-See the [Manual Sharding](../advanced/manual_sharding.md) guide for more information.
 - `request_guild_members` - perform member chunking to retrieve a complete list of members for all guilds at startup.
 Depending on your [cache backend](../advanced/pluggable_caching.md), this may increase startup time